conda-forge/miniforge/README.md

     conda activate

-Your conda enviroment will be active:

-    (base) ubuntu@ip-xxxxx:path$

-you can use conda enviroment.

 If you downloaded the Mambaforge installer, you should also run the following command after `source "${HOME}/conda/etc/profile.d/conda.sh`:

     source "${HOME}/conda/etc/profile.d/mamba.sh"